chef/chef-web-docs/content/install_windows.md

 {{% windows_msiexec_addlocal %}}

-### Use MSI Installer

-A Microsoft Installer Package (MSI) is available for installing Chef Infra Client on a Microsoft Windows machine at [Chef Downloads](https://downloads.chef.io/products/infra-client?os=windows)

 #### Running as a Scheduled Task

 On the Microsoft Windows Chef Infra Client should be run periodically as a scheduled task.
 Scheduled tasks provides visibility, configurability, and reliability around log rotation and permissions.
-You can configure the Chef Infra Client to run as a scheduled task using the [chef_client_scheduled_task](/resources/chef_client_scheduled_task/)
+You can configure the Chef Infra Client to run as a scheduled task using the [chef_client_scheduled_task](/resources/chef_client_scheduled_task/) resource.

 #### Scheduled Task Options